fingltd/4mc/Readme.md

 Please note that 4mc compression codecs can be also used in any stage of the M/R as compression codecs.

 ## Releases and change history
-Releases with artifacts available at https://github.com/carlomedas/4mc/releases - Attached artifacts contain jar and 4mc.exe for Windows, 4mc CLI and JNI better to compile for your own platform on Linux/MacOs.
+Releases with artifacts available at https://github.com/carlomedas/4mc/releases - Attached artifacts contain jar with embedded native library for Windows/Linux/MacOS.
+You can anyway compile JNI bindings for your own platform and override embedded ones.
+* **4mc 1.4.0** - Native libraries are now embedded in jar, thus hadoop-4mc library can be used w/o manual configurations on Hadoop/Spark/Flink/etc
+* **4mc 1.3.0** - Introduced direct buffers pool, to cope with "java.lang.OufOfMemoryError: Direct Buffer Memory"
 * **4mc 1.1.0** - Support both of hadoop-1 and hadoop-2
 * **4mc 1.0.0** - Very first version of 4mc